jed-harwood/SGM/GAR/README.md

 ## Installation

-The scripts in this folder rely on the local `SGM` package for TAR-GAR fitting, prediction, and G-VAR functionality.
-From the repository root, install or reinstall the package before running either the simulations or the temperature
+The scripts in this folder rely on the `SGM` package for GAR fitting.
+From the repository root, install or reinstall the package before running either the simulations or the stock price application.
-application:

 ```sh
 R CMD INSTALL SGM